 Not at all.
 Often the most valuable part of a video marketing strategy is how video supports your website, enquiries, proposals, and follow ups.
 Social is only one piece.

 That’s the point of the blueprint.
-It helps you choose the first video, then the supporting ones, and it helps you build a video content plan without guessing.
+It helps you choose the first video, then the supporting ones, and it helps you build a video marketing content plan without guessing.

 If You Want This Done Properly, Here’s The Simple Next Step